-Project Finance 2020 features 17 jurisdictions.
-The guide provides expert legal commentary on PPP transactions, guarantees and security, enforcement of collateral, foreign investment, licence requirements, bankruptcy and insolvency, insurances, and tax.
+The new 2020 Project Finance guide features 17 jurisdictions.
+The latest edition of the guide provides expert legal commentary on PPP transactions, guarantees and security, enforcement of collateral, foreign investment, licence requirements, bankruptcy and insolvency, insurances, and tax.

 Last Updated: November 03, 2020